 - a) Connect the male end of the GROUND CABLE to the positive GROUND terminal of the power supply, and secure the "C" clamp to the base plate.
-Make sure both connections are tight and the base metal is free of heavy paint or rust at the ground connection points. - b) Connect the male end of the COMBINATION CABLE SET to the negative GUN terminal of the power supply. - Plug in the control cable portion of the COMBINATION CABLE SET into the control cable receptacle in the front of the power supply. - d) Position the Time Range switch in either "A" or "B" depending on the required weld time. - e) Set the Time adjustment required for the particular stud size. (see table 9-1) - f) Set the Current adjustment to the current setting for the particular stud size. (see table 9-1) - g) Turn on the power supply by depressing the START button.
+Make sure both connections are tight and the base metal is free of heavy paint or rust at the ground connection points. - b) Connect the male end of the COMBINATION CABLE SET to the negative GUN terminal of the power supply. - c) Plug in the control cable portion of the COMBINATION CABLE SET into the control cable receptacle in the front of the power supply. - d) Set the Time adjustment required for the particular stud size. (see table 9-1) - e) Set the Current adjustment to the current setting for the particular stud size. (see table 9-1) - f) Turn on the power supply by depressing the START button.